patrick-guy-rodies/openfaas/README.md

 This indicates that the echo1 Service is now available internally at 10.245.222.129 on port 80.
 It will forward traffic to containerPort 5678 on the Pods it selects.

 Now that the echo1 Service is up and running, repeat this process for the echo2 Service.
-> Both backend services are installed under Default namespaces.
-We are using them as examples for our ingress.
+> Service and Deployment are installed inside openfaas namespace

 ### Setting Up the Kubernetes Nginx Ingress Controller